boss-loot/boss-loot-token-manager/README.md

 1. Navigate to Add-on Modules in your Foundry VTT setup.
 2. Search for "Boss Loot Token Manager" and install it.
 3. Enable the module in your game setup.

+## Support
+If you enjoy using this module, consider joining our [Patreon](https://www.patreon.com/BossLoot) for exclusive content.
+Additional support, questions, and bug reports can be made on our [Discord](https://discord.gg/Cg8WEDbCua) server.